 Camping is the Number One outdoor vacation activity in America.
 So says the Travel Industry Association trade group, which also reports that a third of adults in the U.S. have gone on camping trips in the past five years, and only 6 percent of them concluded the experience wasn’t for them.
 That’s a lot of happy campers.
 “These numbers show that camping continues to be a strong and viable vacation option even in this uncertain economy,” says Linda Profaizer, president of the National Association of RV Parks and Campgrounds.

 In Broward County, five county parks offer campgrounds: C.B.
 Smith, Easterlin, Markham, Quiet Waters, and T.Y.
-All but Quiet Waters offer sites with full RV hookups, and all have picnic tables, charcoal grills, and restroom complexes with hot showers.
+All but Quiet Waters offer sites with full RV hookups, and all have picnic tables, charcoal grills, restroom complexes with hot showers, and sanitary dump stations.
 C.B.
 Smith and T.Y. include laundry rooms, while T.Y.’s restrooms are also air-conditioned.
 All parks with campgrounds have Wi-Fi access.
 Please contact the park office for Wi-Fi access locations.

 At Quiet Waters, a unique Rent-a-Tent package is available.
 Each site includes a platform with a pre-set-up 10-foot-by-10-foot canvas tent (capacity six), a fire ring, a grill, a picnic table, electricity, and running water.
 Also available are two tepee sites, each with a grill, a fire ring, and a picnic table.
 Renters are able to use sports equipment found in the park office free of charge, and can also purchase a discount pass to Splash Adventure water park during the aquatics season.
 No RV sites are offered at this location.